 The Oracle VM VirtualBox GUI application is only one of several available front ends, or clients.
 The complete list shipped with Oracle VM VirtualBox is as follows:

-• VirtualBoxVM: The Qt front end implementing the VirtualBox Manager and running VMs.
+- VirtualBoxVM: The Qt front end implementing the VirtualBox Manager and running VMs. - VBoxManage: A less user-friendly but more powerful alternative.
+See chapter 8, VBoxManage, page 132.